vquanghuy/breakdown-bifi/README.md

-# BIFI: Jupyter Rewrite for Unsupervised Program Repair
+# Interactive Jupyter Notebooks and Automated Repair Service based on Break-It-Fix-It research

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/vquanghuy/breakdown-bifi/blob/main/Breakdown_BIFI.ipynb)

-This project is my reimplementation of the Break-It-Fix-It (BIFI) unsupervised program repair method introduced in the ICML 2021 paper of the same name ([https://github.com/michiyasunaga/BIFI](https://github.com/michiyasunaga/BIFI)).
+This project is the reimplementation of the Break-It-Fix-It (BIFI) unsupervised program repair method introduced in the ICML 2021 paper of the same name ([https://github.com/michiyasunaga/BIFI](https://github.com/michiyasunaga/BIFI)).
 My primary goals are to enhance clarity and accessibility for researchers and developers interested in unsupervised learning for code repair.

 ## Features